jotak/istio-federated-prometheus/README.md

 # Istio Federated Prometheus

-Some templates &amp; Makefile to setup federated Prometheus for Istio
+Some templates &amp; Makefile to setup federated Prometheus for Istio.

+These steps assume Istio 1.5 (or above) is already installed in namespace istio-system.

 ## Production-ready Istio #1